huggingface/blog/multi-lora-serving.md

 ## Background on LoRA

-LoRA, which stands for Low-Rank Adaptation [[2]](#2), is a technique to fine-tune large pre-trained models efficiently.
+LoRA, which stands for [Low-Rank Adaptation](https://huggingface.co/papers/2106.09685), is a technique to fine-tune large pre-trained models efficiently.
 The core idea is to adapt large pre-trained models to specific tasks without needing to retrain the entire model, but only a small set of parameters called adapters.
 These adapters typically only add about 1% of storage and memory overhead compared to the size of the pre-trained LLM.

 The obvious benefit of LoRA is that it makes fine-tuning a lot cheaper by reducing the memory needs ~3x.
-It also reduces catastrophic forgetting, and works better with small datasets[[1]](#1)[[3]](#3).
+It also reduces catastrophic forgetting, and works better with [small](https://huggingface.co/papers/2405.09673) [datasets](https://huggingface.co/blog/peft).

 | <video style="width: auto; height: auto;" controls autoplay muted loop>
   <source src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/multi-lora-serving/LoRA.webm">